Frequently Asked Questions About Patents, Trade Marks and Copyright

 Once you have a filing date, you can start using or selling your invention before your patent comes in, as you have an official record of a patent application, which will prevent anyone from also filing for the same patent.

-A year later, you will be asked to submit more detail to your patent application, including:
+A year later, you will be asked to submit more details to your patent application, including:

 18 months after your filing date, your patent will be automatically published and made publicly available.
 However, this does not mean that your patent has been granted yet.
 We did warn you that this was a long process.